thehottgame/theHoTTGameGuide/docs/source/0-trinitarianism/quest-4.rst

      *rfl : {x y : A} (p : Id x y) → Id (p * rfl) p *rfl = {!!}

+  The first says if you concatenate ``rfl`` on the left then it is equal to the original path.

   .. raw:: html